HxnDev/HawksEye/Nursing Counter Monitoring/Readme.md

 - 4 people at the station
 - Random number of people sitting and standing at the station

-The diversity and variety of our dataset allows for a better, smarter model.Our dataset has been annotated using [Roboflow](https://roboflow.com/) - additionally, we also augmented it to increase size and variety of training data.
+The diversity and variety of our dataset allows for a better, smarter model.
+Our dataset has been annotated using [Roboflow](https://roboflow.com/) - additionally, we also augmented it to increase size and variety of training data.

 For pre-processing and augumentation, following actions were performed: